What is cloud cost optimization?

 Custom use cases and solutions

 Tailoring strategies to specific requirements helps organizations maximize efficiency and reduce costs in a way that aligns with their operational goals.
+Whether you're running a SaaS business or managing big data workloads, legacy software modernization services can help streamline your infrastructure while optimizing costs.
 This section explores various custom use cases and solutions for optimizing cloud expenditures.

 1. Optimizing Costs for SaaS Applications